rdedhia/dse203_final/wiki_crawler/README.md

    `scrapy crawl -s DEPTH_LIMIT=1 wiki_entities`

    This outputs a file `entities.json` which contains JSON objects for each entity found within the crawl.

+   The code for the crawler is located in `dse203_final/wiki_crawler/wiki_crawler/spiders` and is called wiki_spider.py